 At Site C0012, dissolved hydrocarbon gases were not detected in the upper 189 m of sediment.
-Low levels of dissolved methane were observed in all cores below this depth (Fig. F32).
-Methane concentrations increase to a maximum of 244 μ M at 417 m CSF.
-In the same vicinity, dissolved ethane (C2) was detected and reaches a concentration maximum of 3.9 μ M at 417 m CSF before dropping off toward basement.
-Propane (C3) and butane (C4) are absent in all cores.
-The methane and ethane concentration maxima fall within a zone of sporadic increases in total organic carbon (TOC) content (Fig. F33), but the very low C1/C2 ratios are unusual for sediments with such generally low contents of organic carbon (<0.5 wt%).
+Levels of dissolved methane are low in all cores below this depth (Fig. F32).
+Methane concentrations increase to a maximum of 244 μM at 417 m CSF (as compared to a maximum of nearly 8000 μM at Site C0011).
+In the same vicinity, dissolved ethane (C_2) was detected but reaches a concentration maximum of only 3.9 μM at 417 m CSF before dropping off toward basement.
+Propane (C_3) and butane (C_4) are absent in all cores.
+The methane and ethane concentration maxima fall within a zone of sporadic increases in total organic carbon content (Fig. F33), but the very low C_1/C_2 ratios are unusual for sediments with such generally low contents of organic carbon (<0.5 wt%).
 Potential sources of the higher hydrocarbon gases (i.e., in situ biogenic production versus migration from deeper hotter sources) remain to be explored by additional shore-based investigations.
-We regard the pattern of steady reduction of hydrocarbon concentrations toward the base of lithologic Unit V (Fig. F32) as evidence against in situ thermogenic production.

 In general, nitrogen and sulfur contents are low (Fig. F33).
-Inorganic carbon contents $(0.39 \pm 0.90 \text{ wt\%})$ are only slightly higher than organic carbon contents $(0.26 \pm 0.14 \text{ wt\%})$ but show sporadic excursions toward higher values in all lithologic units.
+Inorganic carbon contents $(0.4 \pm 0.9 \text{ wt\%})$ and organic carbon contents $(0.3 \pm 0.1 \text{ wt\%})$ show sporadic excursions toward higher values in all lithologic units.
 The corresponding mean calcium carbonate value is 3.26 wt%, but local occurrences of lime mudstone reach 63.6 wt% (consistent with XRD data).
 Total sulfur contents are on average 0.24 wt% but show distinct excursions toward higher values at the Unit IV/V boundary and reach a maximum of 4.3 wt% in Unit V. C/N ratios ~6.7 indicate a predominantly marine origin of the organic matter, but ratios >25 indicate the presence of terrigenous organic matter in Unit V.

-The occurrences of higher TOC and sulfur contents in the upper part of Unit V are striking and fall within the depth range of higher dissolved methane, ethane, and sulfide.
+The occurrences of higher sulfur contents in the solid phase of sediments from the upper part of Unit V are ~10 m deeper than maxima in dissolved methane, ethane, and sulfide concentrations at the lithologic Unit IV/V boundary.
 This observation gives rise to several questions.
 Does the presence of terrigenous organic matter in Unit V support the metabolic activity of deeply buried microorganisms, which in turn results in the in situ formation of biogenic methane and ethane, or have thermogenic hydrocarbons migrated from a deeper source?
-In either case, methane consumption and sulfide formation by AMO are possible wherever sulfate is available within the methanogenic zone.
+In either case, methane consumption and sulfide formation by

+AMO are possible wherever sulfate and methane are available.